dfu2020/DTSA-5511/Week5/README.md

 2. [week5_submission_Kaggle_score.png](week5_submission_Kaggle_score.png) is the screenshot of the Kaggle public and private score.

-3. [image.zip](image.zip) is the zip archive of the submission (containing 7038 Monet style photos submitted to the Kaggle Competition).

 ## Project Summary
 In this week's project, we are participating in Kaggle's competition.
 We will build a General Adversarial Network Model (GAN) [https://en.wikipedia.org/wiki/Generative_adversarial_network].
 We will be using this GAN model to transform photographs to an image that has the painting styles of Monet.